Environment

 Get Involved

-The 2026 Legislative Session
+Overview of the 2026 Legislative Session

 The LWVWA belongs to the Environmental Priorities Coalition that sets a core of legislative priorities by consensus for its 28 members to ensure the environment-focused organizations focus their effort with sufficient coherence to accomplish legislative progress.
 The 2026 priorities include the Bottles and Cans Recycling Refund Act.